Æ

 What should I prepare to complete my EKO Scholarship application?

-To submit your application, you will need to prepare three categories of information, including:
+To submit your application, you will need to prepare four categories of information, including:

 • General Information – your contact information